quokka-astro/quokka/docs/installation.rst

 ---------------

 By default, Quokka compiles itself to run only on CPUs.
-Quokka can run on either NVIDIA, AMD, or Intel GPUs.
+Quokka can run on either NVIDIA or AMD GPUs.
 Consult the sub-sections below for the build instructions for a given GPU vendor.

 NVIDIA GPUs